-Thirty years ago today, the UK was coming to terms with the devastation that occurred on the night of 15–16 October whereby a severe storm swept across the country.
-The aftermath of this ‘Great Storm’ has had repercussions for woodlands and landscapes that are still being felt today…
+Thirty years ago today, the UK was coming to terms with the devastation that occurred on the night of 15–16 October, whereby a severe storm swept across the country.
+The aftermath of this ‘Great Storm’ has had repercussions for woodlands and landscapes that are still felt today …

-The Great Storm of 1987 was for the majority of people a complete surprise.
-At its peak it raged continuously for three to four hours, reached gusts of 110mph, caused the tragic death of 18 people and uprooted a staggering 15-million trees.
+The Great Storm of 1987 was a complete surprise for the majority of people.
+At its peak, it raged continuously for three to four hours, reached gusts of 110 mph, caused the tragic death of 18 people and uprooted a staggering 15-million trees.